How to understand what an index fund invests in

 ESG

-The emphasis here is looking to invest in companies which are doing their bit to improve the environment such as renewable energy, society including fighting racial discrimination, or governance in the form of doing business more ethically.
+The emphasis here is looking to invest in companies which are – apparently – doing their bit to make the world a better place such as investing in renewable energy, fighting racial discrimination, or just doing business more ethically.

 Other Investments